JokiiiBoy/Bio/README.md

 This website is:
 - my **first step into this specific visual style**
 - focused on **simplicity**, **readability**, and **atmosphere**
-- inspired by **gaming aesthetics**, dark themes, and smooth UI vibes

 I wanted something that feels:
-- calm, not overwhelming
 - modern, but not over-engineered
 - personal, not corporate